SpaceG/spaceg.github.io/_posts/2015-04-18-run-raspberry-pi-b-over-mac-osx.markdown

 <h2 class="section-heading"> RaspberryPI Modell B </h2>

-Compled my Set Up soon for my Next Firewall.
+Complete my Set Up soon for my Next Firewall.
 Run Raspberry as Firewall and run it with a USB Console Cable.
 Waiting for my soldering iron!